Plan for Discharge

 2. Organize All Medications

 In the hospital, there are about 13 steps involved in making sure a patient gets the correct medication — yet mistakes still occur!
-Download our Medication Record Spreadsheet to have a clear plan of what to take and when.
+Download our Medicines to Take After Leaving the Hospital form to have a clear plan of what to take and when.

-If your loved one’s home is in assisted living, memory support, long-term care or rehab, make doubly sure that:
+If your loved one’s home is in assisted living, memory support, long-term care or rehab, make doubly sure to:

 - Share the spreadsheet with everyone involved in their care

-- All nursing supervisors are aware of all medications taken the day of discharge and any changes to the medication regimen
+- Notify all nursing supervisors of all medications taken the day of discharge and any changes to the medication regimen

-- You call to follow up and confirm all details
+- Call to follow up and confirm all details

 How patients can overdose the soon after discharge